Stored Payment Data Convenience Wins

 Across All Ages and Income Brackets

 The PYMNTS research also found that across every age band and income bracket, most online consumers opt to store payment data.
-Nearly nine in 10 bridge millennials and millennials do so, at 89% and 88%, respectively, while baby boomers and seniors use stored credentials least frequently.
+56% of Consumers Store Card Data for Easier Checkout with nearly nine in 10 bridge millennials and millennials do so, at 89% and 88%, respectively, while baby boomers and seniors use stored credentials least frequently.

 Similarly, 84% of those earning at least $100,000 per year use this method, as do 80% of online shoppers earning between $50,000 and $100,000 per year.
 Seventy-six percent of respondents annually earning less than $50,000 store payment credentials, making them the least likely income bracket to adopt this method.